coders-school/desktop-business-app/documentation/cmake_policy/Cmake_policy.md

    Regardless of the above, whenever we include something, which is in same folder as our file we just write `#include "someFile.hpp"`

-6. In one of final steps we need to install our library in own_libraries folder.
+6. In one of final steps we need to install our library in libs folder.
 This is done through:

    ![](image-snippets/image-17.png)

    This is required for development of other modules like `tests` or `frontend` in independent cmake trees.

-7. But besides the binaries of libs we also need to install/copy include files of current submodule in own_libraries folder.
+7. But besides the binaries of libs we also need to install/copy include files of current submodule in libs folder.

    ![](image-snippets/image-18.png)